Codecademy/docs/content/sql/concepts/window-functions/terms/lead/lead.md

   - 'paths/analyze-data-with-sql'
 ---

 The **`LEAD()`** window function takes a column and a positive integer offset as arguments and returns the value of the cell in that column that is the specified number of rows after the current row.
-A third argument can be added to fill cells that don't have a corresponding row.
+A third argument can be added to fill cells that do not have a corresponding row.

 ## Syntax